 Perhaps using money to monitor the progression of the climate crisis appeared to be a waste of money to Trump because he didn't believe it was happening.
 In November 2012, Trump tweeted "The concept of global warming was created by and for the Chinese to make U.S manufacturing non-competitive."
 Again in 2014, he stated, "Any and all weather events are used by the GLOBAL WARMING HOAXSTERS to justify higher taxes to save our planet!"
 Alongside falsely claiming the environmental movement to be a Chinese plot to harm the American economy, he has also incorrectly suggested that wind turbines cause cancer, and criticised a report made by his government scientists about the impact of climate change on the health and wealth of the American people.
-When asked about the findings he simply said, "I don't believe it."
+When asked about the findings he simply said.
+"I don't believe it."
 It has been widely speculated that these are false, politically constructed opinions.
 Trump knows the threat to the planet is genuine, but it makes political sense for him to feign disbelief, to appease the fossil fuel companies that prop up the American economy, known as 'Big Oil.'

 This is the classic style of Trump disinformation; his fans are proud of American industry, and they believe him when he accuses scientists of having a political agenda.
-Once this proved unsuccessful, he began to claim, falsely, that he was taking action to combat climate change, citing a reduction in carbon and nitrous oxide emissions, which was deliberately misleading.
+Once this proved unsuccessful, Trump moved on to lying about how he was solving global warming, citing a reduction in carbon and nitrous oxide emissions, which was false and misleading.
 Extreme weather in the United States has been making headlines at an exponential rate since Trump came into office, culminating in deadly wildfires that decimated the forests of California in the months before the election.
-Experts have linked these events to warmer temperatures along

-the West Coast.
-Of course, the

-President again undermined the

-opinions of scientists and blamed poor

-forest management, as he had in 2018

-during a similar catastrophe.
-Yet, unlike

-in 2018, the fires were so out of control

-that smoke haze spread across most of

-the country.
-It could be seen from

-Washington, making it somewhat

-harder to ignore.
+Experts have tied these situations to warmer temperatures along the West Coast.
+Of course, the President again undermined the opinions of scientists and blamed poor forest management as he had in 2018 during a similar catastrophe.
+Yet, unlike in 2018, the fires were so out of control that smoke haze spread across most of the country.
+It could be seen from Washington, making it somewhat harder to ignore.